gautamhitesh/gautamhitesh.github.io/_posts/2018-12-31-the-intermission.md

 >Isn't the same thing is happening everywhere?

-# New Year Resolutions coming.
+# New Year Resolutions coming up.